July 29th, 2021 | Sterling

 - Employment checks – Confirmation of 3 years (minimum) Employment History / Activity

-All organisations carrying out a BPSS check, even the Civil service, must ensure that they comply with the immigration, asylum and nationality act 2006, aiming to prevent illegal migrants working in the UK.
+All organisations carrying out a BPSS clearance, even the Civil service, must ensure that they comply with the immigration, asylum and nationality act 2006, aiming to prevent illegal migrants working in the UK.
 It is also important to note, that prospective employees are obliged to give a reasonable account of any substantial periods spent abroad (six months or more in the past three years).

 The responsibility for the application of BPSS checks on a candidate generally rests with the HR function, although the government advises that HR should work in conjunction with security units and if possible, with the involvement of legal advisors and procurement staff.